 Pediatric Critical Care Research

-Dr. Aghamohammadi's research interest includes long-term outcomes and prognosis as related to pediatric critical care medicine.
-Additionally, her current involvement with the Society of Critical Care Medicines ICU Liberation program has led to the development of quality improvement measures and standardization of ICU practices, such as pediatric early mobility, nursing-driven sedation protocol, and best practices for use of high-flow nasal cannula, at UC Davis Children's hospital.
+Dr. Aghamohammadi's research interest includes long-term outcomes and standardizing care with the use of treatment protocols as related to pediatric critical care medicine.
+Her involvement with the Society of Critical Care Medicines PICU Liberation program has led to the development of quality improvement measures and standardization of ICU practices, such as pediatric early mobility, nursing-driven sedation protocol, and best practices for use of high-flow nasal cannula, at UC Davis Children's hospital.

 Dr. Marcin conducts research in pediatric telemedicine and quality of care, particularly as it relates to acutely ill and injured children in the Emergency Department and the Intensive Care Unit.
 He leads research in telemedicine, and how telemedicine can improve quality of care and reduce medication errors among children with a variety of diseases.
 Dr. Marcin also conducts research in quality of care using large patient databases.